 The SIM card came in the standard 3-in-1 style.
-I inserted the SIM card into my Motorola G6 Play and went to RedPocket.com/Start to activate the service.
+I inserted the SIM card into my Motorola G6 Play and went to RedPocket.com/Start to activate service.
 On that page, I entered the ICCID that came along with my SIM card.
 After doing that, I was prompted to enter my device’s IMEI.
 I was surprised that Red Pocket didn’t conspicuously explain how a customer could find his or her IMEI.
 While that wasn’t a problem for me, I could see this step confusing some customers.
-Instructions for finding an IMEI could be pulled up by clicking “Need help?” on the activation page then clicking another item labeled: “If you are using a CDMA phone or device”.
+Instructions for finding an IMEI could be pulled up by clicking “Need help?” on the activation page then clicking another item labeled: “If you are using a CDMA phone or device.”
 I don’t think requiring those two clicks to view instructions was a good design choice.
-Many people who don’t know was an IMEI is will also not know whether they have a CDMA device.
+Many people who don’t know what an IMEI is will also not know whether they have a CDMA device.

 After entering my IMEI, I confirmed some personal information (e.g., my address) and finished the activation.
-This is when the problems started.
+This is when problems started.

 After some time, the conversation became confusing.
-From my perspective, the agent was telling me that my phone was probably not working because it was locked and that Red Pocket could only guarantee good service on Verizon’s network if I initially purchased the device from Verizon which I hadn’t.
+From my perspective, the agent was telling me that my phone was probably not working because it was locked and that Red Pocket could only guarantee good service on Verizon’s network if I initially purchased the device from Verizon (which I hadn’t).
 After about 20 minutes, the agent and I agreed that we should end the call so I could try the SIM card in another device.

 Dealing with the activation issue

 I switched the SIM card into another device (this device was unlocked & Verizon-branded).
 I did not immediately have data service, so I went ahead and made a test call.
 I was promoted with the same information about setting my messaging language.
 This time, when I pressed “1,” everything worked as expected.
 After completing the call, my service was fully active.
-I switched the SIM card back into my original phone, the Motorola G6 Play, and everything worked fine.
+I switched the SIM card back into my original phone, a Motorola G6 Play, and everything worked fine.

 I’m baffled by the “invalid input” issue.
 The G6 & G6 Play are common phones, so I don’t think the issue I experienced should have been rare or obscure if it was a device-related problem.
 I’m also not sure why an additional step was necessary after the online activation process.